Mousetrap drag racer

 This activity should not require students to set or release the trap directly.
 The trap is set by turning the wheels and the energy is later released in a controlled way.

 Glue the template onto the second sheet of card to give extra strength before folding the design to creade the body of the racer.

 Wearing safety goggles when building and launching the mousetrap cars will help protect the students’ eyes from whipping strings or broken equipment.

 NB: Do not use rat traps, which are even stronger and could potentially break a finger if sprung accidentally.

 For a more inquiry-based activity, challenge the students to make a car that uses a mousetrap or elastic band to power it along a 5 metre track.
 Decide if you want to limit their materials or give them a free rein.
 Consider ‘pricing’ each material and get them to design their car within a set budget.
-Click here for a guide to planning open-ended investigations in your classroom.

 - What design elements must be common to all cars?
 Are there any parts of the design that can/cannot be customised?

 - Where is energy ‘lost’?
 Students will see this as loss of power to the car, but it is important to stress that the energy from the mousetrap is not lost but is dissipated, e.g. into heat or sound as a result of friction.